Neofect/Communicator/README.md

 ### How to use it
 All steps to talk with our simple robot is done!
 Let's make some Android UI to communicate with our robot.

-We need to register listeners to NFCommunicator to get notified by any communication events.
+We need to register listener to NFCommunicator to get notified by any communication events.

 Following is a simple activity implementation.